-These can add up quickly so it’s a good idea to use a bank with a large enough ATM network to serve your needs.
+These can add up quickly, so it’s a good idea to use a bank with a large enough ATM network to serve your needs.
 The fees are static, so whether you withdraw $20 or $200, the amount charged will be the same.

 Your bank may also charge you a replacement fee if your card is lost or stolen.
-This is a one time fee to replace your card and is usually only charged in these instances.
+It’s a one time fee to replace your card and is usually only charged in these instances.
 If your card has expired, your bank typically issues a new card and will likely not charge you a replacement fee.

 Overdraft or insufficient fund fees are other fees charged by your bank.
 In this instance, you have spent more money than is actually in your bank account.
 If you overdraw your checking account, the bank may honor the payment instead of denying the transaction.

-If you have overdraft protection the bank will automatically move money from another account, such as a savings account, into your checking account to cover the costs.
+If you have overdraft protection the bank will automatically move money from another account, such as a savings account, into your checking to cover the costs.

 Are debit cards secure to use?